GuanmingQiao/certified-kubernetes-administrator-course/docs/03-Scheduling/16-Static-Pods.md

   ![sp1](../../images/sp1.PNG)

 ## View the static pods
-- To view the static pods
+- To view the static pods (without `kube-apiserver` and therefore no `kubectl` command.
   ```
   $ docker ps
   ```